Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 ### 7. Discover Environment

-At this stage we're ready to discover your environment with the Pull pipeline.
-However, if you have a greenfield environment with no Management Groups configured then its advised that you select a Enterprise Scale [Reference Implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/EnterpriseScale-Deploy-reference-implentations.md) to Deploy to Azure.
+At this stage we're ready to discover your environment with the `AzOps - Pull` pipeline.
+However, if you have a greenfield environment with no Management Groups configured then its advised that you select a Enterprise Scale [Reference Implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/EnterpriseScale-Deploy-reference-implentations.md) to deploy to Azure.

 Manually trigger the `AzOps - Pull` pipeline.
 The pipeline will run, and discover the existing Azure environment.